 Like I said, Mokoshan is just a total disaster.

 What I did enjoy about this issue is Ninjara finally putting Raph in his place.
 I said this in my review for the very first installment of the “Moon Eyes Saga”, but Ninjara basically outgrew Raph and you can't really blame her.
-How she puts in this issue, though, makes it clear that she’s over her “bad boy” phase, which was a take on the matter I really liked.
+The way she puts it in this issue makes it clear that she’s over her “bad boy” phase, which was a take on the matter I absolutely liked.
 She sees Raph for the selfish, immature, volatile jerk that he really is and has the epiphany that she can do better.